Veterinary Social Worker

 - Education and support in making decisions on difficult topics including: Quality of Life, Euthanasia, Grief and Loss

 - Facilitating communication between the pet owner, veterinarian and treatment team

 Again, please note that all VSW services are free of charge to clients of OPVMC for any patient that has been examined by one of our veterinarians in the last 12 months.

 Orchard Park Veterinary Medical Center’s Veterinary Social Worker

-Alyssa Pepe, LMSW
+Alyssa Pepe, LCSW

-Alyssa Pepe is a Licensed Master Social Worker.
-She received her Bachelor’s Degree in Psychology and Sociology from Canisius College and Master's Degree in Social Work from the University at Buffalo.
+Alyssa Pepe is a Licensed Clinical Social Worker.
+She received her Bachelor's Degree in Psychology and Sociology from Canisius College and Master's Degree in Social Work from the University at Buffalo.
 Alyssa has experience working in community mental health and substance abuse treatment with individuals, couples and in group settings.
 Her focus and passion is on mental health, specifically understanding the effects and impact of trauma on the body and mind and the importance of understanding self-compassion.
 She strongly believes in using a client-centered approach to personalize care for each person, family and their pet.